 - a.
 Configure hostnames as shown in the topology for each router. - b.
 Configure router interface IP addresses as shown in the IP Addressing Table. - c.
-Configure a clock rate for routers with a DCE serial cable attached to their serial interface.
-R1 is shown here as an example.
+Set the clock rate of 64000 for routers with a DCE serial cable attached. - d.
+Configure the host name for the switches.
+Other than the host name, the switches can be left in their default configuration state.